-Merchant services provider and reseller of electronic
+Merchant services provider and reseller of electronic payment

 processing services to local business